 Applications are taken 4 times a year during application windows which will open for a month at a time.
 The application windows are in January, April, July and October and information is provided here and in the RunTogether newsletter.
 Those clubs/groups that apply will be contacted at the end of the month window with further information.

 Affiliated clubs and RunTogether groups can apply to join #RunAndTalk and appoint Mental Health Champions to support mental health through running.
-The next applications window is now open 1-31 July.
-Click here to apply online.
+The applications window is next open 1 July 2022.

 In registering to join the programme clubs and groups are committing to: